Juan-Jones/blogsphere/content/blog/find-freelance-websites.md

 #### Freelance Platforms For Beginners

- Are you a newbie searching for ways to increase your income?
-Great, below are additional freelance platforms for beginners:
+ In today's digital age, freelancing offers immense opportunities for individuals to earn income, pursue their passions, and enjoy flexible work arrangements.
+Whether you're a [freelance beginner](/blog/freelance-beginners-guide) or expert, there are several opportunities to kickstart your freelance career and start earning money on your own term. writer, designer, developer, or consultant, this guide will provide you with actionable insights and strategies to s.

-- [Guru.com]{:rel="nofollow"}: This platform focuses on connecting freelancers with businesses seeking expertise in fields like programming, design, and writing.
+- {{< nofollow href="https://www.guru.com" >}}Guru.com{{< /nofollow >}}: This platform focuses on connecting freelancers with businesses seeking expertise in fields like programming, design, and writing.
 - Remote.co: Offering remote job listings across various industries, Remote.co includes freelance opportunities in its repertoire.
 - SimplyHired.com: More than just a freelance platform, SimplyHired aggregates job listings from various sources, including freelance opportunities.
 - designs.com: A hub for designers, designs caters specifically to graphic designers, offering contests and project-based work.